PixelCaldera/Hedge-born/item_tables_ gear.md

 Prices are given in silver pieces, which is the standard currency among commoners and adventurers.

-**Unless Otherwise noted, items listed below take up 1 slot and have 3 Usage**
+**Unless otherwise noted, items listed below take up 1 slot and have 3 Usage**

 ## Adventuring Gear